moldham74/AussieCAS/index.md

 # Background
 ## What are complex adaptive systems, and why are they important?
-A CAS can be found anywhere from an ecological to an economic system.
+A CAS are found anywhere from an ecological to an economic system.
 The key characteristics of these systems are that the agents within the system interact in a non-linear fashion with other agents, and their environment resulting in collective behavior.
 That is a small number of rules applied locally are responsible for generating complex global phenomena.
 This is turn makes the system non-predictable beyond a certain temporal window.
-A key attribute of a CAS emergent outcomes, which is where stable macro patterns arise from local interaction of the agent.
+A key attribute of a CAS are emergent outcomes, which is where stable macro patterns arise from local interaction of the agent.
+Alternativelya  process is defined as emergent when larger entities, patterns, and regularities arise through interactions among smaller or simpler entities that themselves do not exhibit such properties.

 Here is a 10 minutes video that does a far better job of explaining it.

 <iframe width="650" height="365" src="https://www.youtube.com/embed/vp8v2Udd_PM" frameborder="0" gesture="media" allowfullscreen></iframe>

-In terms of complexity, it is not a theory but rather a movement in the sciences that studies how the interacting elements in a system create overall patterns, and how these overall patterns in turn cause the interacting elements to change or adapt.
+In terms of complexity, it is should be noted that it is not a theory per se but rather a movement in the sciences that studies how the interacting elements in a system create overall patterns, and how these overall patterns in turn cause the interacting elements to change or adapt.

 ## Why study Computational Social Science?
 Computational social science (CSS) is an emerging field at the intersection of social science, math, and computer science that utilizes numerical models to further our understanding of societies, markets, and human behavior.
 In contrast to traditional approaches to social science (e.g., inferential statistics, axiomatic modeling, or interviews), the numerical nature of the models present both unique opportunities and methodological challenges.
 For example, how do we introduce adaptive behavior into our models of human conflict and cooperation?
 Why are things as they are?
 How do we evaluate policies when decision makers are boundedly rational?